jenkinsci/gitlab-branch-source-plugin/README.md

    This is a manual setup.
 To automatically generate Personal Access Token see [next section](#creating-personal-access-token-within-jenkins).

     i.
-User is required to add a `GitLab Personal Access Token` type credentials entry to securely persist the token inside Jenkins.
+User is required to add a `GitLab Personal Access Token` or any `String Credential` type credentials entry to securely persist the token inside Jenkins.

     ii.
 Generate a `Personal Access Token` on your GitLab Server